 Preserving art is an art in itself, and many individuals (both artists and not) have taken it upon themselves to maintain the magic of the masterpiece over the years.
+Some have effortlessly restored famous frescoes, or majestic tapestries, maintaining the cultural importance of archaic pieces through the contemporary age.
+Others, however, have left artworks looking like a quarantine-hobby-gone-wrong, beautifully butchering years of artistic prowess in the process.

-We decided to take a look at the funniest art fails ever
+We decided to take a look at the funniest art fails ever.

 1. Ecce Homo (not so) Fresco